You don’t have to spend a fortune to enjoy a day on the water. This guide will help you find a budget-friendly kayak for your next outdoor adventure.

 A dry bag is a must to keep your valuables from getting wet.
 You can put things like your wallet, phone, car keys, etc. in a dry bag and then secure that with your bungee cords on the boat.
 If you need to take extra clothing, a dry bag is critical.
 The moral here is to see how much storage you think you need on your kayak before purchasing one.

 There are some great kayaks under $500.
-You don’t have to break the bank to enjoy some time on the water.
-Keep in mind what features are important to you when it comes to your kayak.
+You don’t have to break the bank to enjoy time on the water.
+Remember what features are important to you when it comes to your kayak.

-Also, make sure you have a way to transport your kayak to and from the water.
+Also, make sure you can transport your kayak to and from the water.
 This is often an overlooked part of buying a kayak.

 Thanks for stopping by.
 If you have any questions, please let me know.
 Always wear a lifejacket when you are on the water!